AdguardTeam/AdguardKnowledgeBase/13.technical-support/01.How-to-collect-HAR-file/docs.en.md

 Tick the "Preserve Log" checkbox to enable logging.
 To clear unnecessary data, click on the crossed out circle icon ("Clear" button next to the red recording button).
 Reproduce the error.
-Save the network log into a HAR file by right-clicking on any entry in the log and selecting "Save all as HAR with content
+Save the network log into a HAR file by right-clicking on any entry in the log and selecting "Save all as HAR with content".

 <a id="Firefox"></a>
 ## Firefox